Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ogre Zombie.md

   - Ogre Zombie
 ---
 # [[5.
 Mechanics\Bestiary\Undead\Ogre Zombie.md|Ogre Zombie]]
 *Source: Monster Manual p.
-316. Available in the SRD.*
+316, Vecna: Eve of Ruin.
+Available in the SRD.*

 From somewhere in the darkness, a gurgling moan is heard.
 A form lurches into view, dragging one foot as it raises bloated arms and broken hands.
 The zombie advances, driven to kill anyone too slow to escape its grasp.